- hair loss

 Men’s and women’s pattern baldness is more common than one might think.
 Check out “National Hair Loss Awareness Month” blog to learn more about the different types of hair loss.
 Pattern baldness is normally a combination from the results of hormones, genetics, and age.
 The leading cause of hair pattern baldness is a hormone called DHT.
 When testosterone interacts with a 5 AR enzyme, it converts to DHT causing hair loss.
 DHT builds up around the hair follicle, causing inflammation, which in turn causes hair loss.

 Pro tip: If you are experiencing any type of inflammation, try our Thickening Hair Serum.
-This serum works for all types of inflammation and blocks DHT to promote hair growth.
+This serum works for all types of inflammation and blocks DHT to promote the appearance of thicker, fuller hair.

 As a woman ages, she loses estrogen and becomes more prone to inflammation.
 Estrogen helps your hair stay in the anagen phase, which is the growth stage.
 However, as a woman gets older and her estrogen levels drop, hair begins to grow much slower.
 Once this starts happening, eventually her hair will start thinning.
 Female hair thinning isn’t as noticeable as male pattern baldness.
 It can first be visible at the hair part and overall thinning rather than noticeable bald spots.
 A decrease in estrogen can also trigger an increase in the production of androgens.
 Androgens are male hormones that can potentially cause hair loss, such as DHT (pictured below).